AleXa: 2019–2021: Debut, Do or Die and Decoherence

-In 2019, AleXa released her debut single album titled "Bomb" on October 19.
+In 2019, under the name AleXa, she released her debut single album titled "Bomb" on October 19.
 She collaborated with rock band Diablo to release a rock version of the song on December 13.

 In 2020, she announced her first mini-album with the release of the trailer "A.I Trooper" on February 24.
 The music video "Do or Die" was released on March 6.
 The mini-album, also titled Do or Die, was released on April 1.
-AleXa collaborated with girl group Dreamcatcher and boy group IN2IT to release the single "Be The Future" for the Millenasia Project on May 6.
+Seri collaborated with girl group Dreamcatcher and boy group IN2IT to release the single "Be The Future" for the Millenasia Project on May 6.
 The project, supported by UNESCO's Global Education Coalition, was released to bring attention to the importance of education and safety during the COVID-19 pandemic.
-On July 16, AleXa released the music video for "Villain" (빌런) from her upcoming second mini-album titled Decoherence.
+On July 16, Seri released the music video for "Villain" (빌런) from her upcoming second mini-album titled Decoherence.
 She released the mini-album alongside the music video for "Revolution" on October 21.

-In 2021, AleXa released her digital single "Never Let You Go" (오랜만이야) on January 14.
+In 2021, Seri released her digital single "Never Let You Go" (오랜만이야) on January 14.
 She collaborated with rock band Onewe to release an acoustic version of the song on February 8.
-On April 12, AleXa released the OST "I Miss You Every Day" for the TV Chosun drama Somehow Family.
-On May 18, Spotify announced its third RADAR collaboration in the MENA region, bringing together AleXa and Bader AlShuaibi, a Kuwaiti-Saudi pop singer.
+On April 12, Seri released the OST "I Miss You Every Day" for the TV Chosun drama Somehow Family.

+On May 18, Spotify announced its third RADAR collaboration in the MENA region, bringing together Seri and Bader AlShuaibi, a Kuwaiti-Saudi pop singer.
 The song "Is It On" was released on May 21.
-AleXa released her second single album ReviveR and its lead track "Xtra" on July 1.
+Seri released her second single album ReviveR and its lead track "Xtra" on July 1.
 She collaborated with all-female rock band Rolling Quartz to release the rock version of the song on August 25.